 As a mother of tween and teen daughters, I’m aware that I am responsible for guiding them into developing healthy body images for their lives.
 Until recently, I thought I was doing a pretty fair job.

 Recently my teen and I were shopping for clothes and to save time we shared a dressing room.
-No sooner had I taken off my shirt then I heard, “I didn’t know your stomach looked like THAT!”
-Naturally, it would be nice to pretend she was impressed by my rockin’ six pack abs hiding under my shirt, but alas no. She was staring at my pale, flabby stomach that has seen a few pregnancies.
+As soon as I took of my shirt, I heard, “I didn’t know your stomach looked like THAT!”
+Naturally, it would be nice to pretend she was impressed by my rockin’ six pack abs hiding under my shirt, but alas no. She was staring at my pale, flabby stomach.
 I turned around and noticed she’s comparing our stomachs and by the look on her face, feeling pretty good about herself.
 Ouch.

 To add a little extra salt to the wound, a few days later I was in the pool with the family wearing a tankini.
 I’m relaxing on the inner tube when my nine-year old Birdie came over to poke at my belly that was peaking out.
 Seriously.
 She called the rest of the family to come over and not only see it, but “feel” it jiggle.
 Wow.